 A special-needs trust is a form of a financial trust.
-It is a fiduciary relationship whereby one party manages the finances or property of another party for the benefit of a third — in this case, for the benefit of a person with special needs.
+It’s a fiduciary relationship where one party manages the finances or property of another party for the benefit of a third — in this case, for the benefit of a person with special needs.
 Generally, a trustor or guarantor sets up the trust, while a trustee manages the trust’s assets for the beneficiary.

 This specific trust helps a person with special needs access the financial resources to pay for care or services and maintain quality of life.
 Specifically, this kind of trust can ensure that its beneficiary remains eligible for government programs like Supplemental Security Income (SSI) and Medicaid, regardless of the assets in that trust.